rodri-r/minecraft-on-akash/examples/paper/README.md

 ---

-The deploy.yaml file in this directory will deploy a Paper Minecraft Server
+The deploy.yaml file in this directory will deploy a Paper Minecraft Server.

-The default is set to run the latest version of Minecraft without any plugins
+The default is set to run the latest version of Minecraft without any plugins.

-If you want to deploy a Paper Minecraft server with plugins, take a look at the build-plugins directory
+If you want to deploy a Paper Minecraft server with plugins, take a look at the build-plugins directory.

+If you want to deploy a Paper Minecraft in an Ubuntu Docker image and have automatic backups, take a look at the papercraft directory.